BaseSecrete/active_hashcash/README.md

 ## Complexity

 Complexity is the most important parameter.
-By default its value is 20 because and requires few seconds to compute on a recent laptop.
+By default its value is 20 and requires most of the time 5 to 20 seconds to be solved on a decent laptop.
+The user won't wait that long, since he needs to fill the form while the problem is solving.
-It's just the time to fill a login form.
-If your application includes people with slow and old devices consider lowering this value.
+Howevever, if your application includes people with slow and old devices, then consider lowering this value, to 16 or 18.

 You can change the complexity, either with `ActiveHashcash.bits = 20` or by overriding the method `hashcash_bits` in you controller.